minnsoe/awesome-leadership/README.md

 The goal of this list is to make it easier to run an open and inclusive community by letting you focus on its specifics.
-The programme above is great for this purpose.
+The programme above is great for the specifics.
 Use this list for the rest or if you're short on time.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->